mixuala/adventures-in-AI/exit-ticket.md

 	a race to the bottom: loss equations & gradient descent putting it all together

-lifecycle: train-test-deploy-repeat

-	transfer learning?

 different models for different tasks

 	data, vision, text, sound, games,
 	feed-forward, CNN, time-based, RL, GANs

+out of the labs: train-test-deploy-repeat

+	competitions
+	pretrained models
+	transfer learning
+	more examples

-what did it learn?
+what did it really learn?

 	not sure
 	interpretability: attribution, disentanglement